fuslab/anyscale/README.md

-# Anyscale stack
+# Anyscale Stack

-Anyscale is an enterprise ***Core Data & Core AI*** stream analysis platfrom, the full name of Anyscale is `JDataFlow Platfrom`，Analyze flow data .
+Anyscale is an enterprise ***Core Data & Core AI*** stream analysis platfrom, the full name of Anyscale is `Anyscale Stack`，Analyze flow data .
 Anyscale is not a framework, but a complete solution, mainly includes：

 - Basic concept: `Anyscale` based on Streaming Analytics Visualization architecture
 - Development tools: `Ambari`, based on the Ambari source extension, Anyscale is better integrated with Ambari.